jr0senblum/jc/README.md

-Edn commands map directly to cache functions with the exception of the jc_psub subscription functions which do NOT need a self() parameter since the per-session, tcp listener is the process which subscribes.
+Edn commands map directly to cache functions with the exception of the jc_psub subscription functions which do NOT need a self() parameter since the per-session, TCP listener is the process which subscribes.
 So:

     client:send("(:jc_psub :map_subscribe (:evs :any :any))").
     ===> ok